dllussier/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral research fellow with the [SIMEXP laboratory](https://simexp.github.io/lab-website/) at the Centre de recherche de l'Institut universitaire de gériatrie de Montréal (CRIUGM) and a [Union Neurosciences et Intelligence Artificielle - Québec (UNIQUE)](https://www.unique.quebec/) NeuroAI Excellence Scholarship Winter 2021 postdoctoral awardee at the Université de Montréal.
 I am also the current Secretary and former Art Exhibit Manager Elect of the Organization for Human Brain Mapping [BrainArt Special Interest Group](https://ohbm-brainart.github.io/).
 My current research focused on machine learning, deep learning and neuroimaging methods development for biomarkers discovery in a variety of neurological and neuropsychiatric conditions in multisite data.
-I am particularly interested in neurodegenerative disorders associated with aging, such as chronic pain and dementias.
+My currently reseach includes investigation in neurodegenerative disorders associated with aging, such as chronic pain and dementias, and I am particularly interested in these conditions in the context of socio-emotional and affective processing.

 My dissertation work investigated the relationship of brain morphology and oxytocin with chronic pain and pain sensitivity in older adults with the [Social-Cognitive and Affective Development Lab](https://ebnerlab.psych.ufl.edu/) and [PAIN laboratory](https://cruz-almeida-lab.dental.ufl.edu/) at the University of Florida.
 My master’s thesis investigated age-differential effects of intranasal oxytocin on “social brain” resting state functional connectivity in women.